 7. Wipe your head starting with your hands at the front of your head, bringing them to the back of your head and then back to the front again.
 With regards to a woman’s hair, she should wipe it from the front of her head to the roots of the hair at the nape of her neck.
 She does not have to wipe the entire length of her hair.

 8. Wipe your ears by putting your index fingers in your ears and wiping the back with your thumbs.
 Its preferable to use fresh water for this.

 9. Wash your feet three times up to the ankles, making sure to wipe in between your toes with your little finger.
 Don’t forget the back of your ankles.

-Muslim Hands is an award-winning charity, established in 1993 to help those needing emergency relief and tackling the root causes of poverty.
-We hope you enjoyed this article - please share with family and friends!
+Muslim Hands is an award-winning charity, established in 1993 to help those needing emergency relief and tackle the root causes of poverty.